mbookham7/crdb-2-hour-workshop/scenarios/query_performance/README.md

 #### Part 2

-Now we'll insert a bunch of data, so highlight an issue with our table.
+Now we'll insert a bunch of data, to highlight an issue with our table.

 Generate a CSV containing 500,000 member rows using the following command: